How Often Should We Receive The Lord’s Supper?

 like the first Christians, with whom the Christian sacrifice was a constant part of the Lord’s-day service.
 And for several centuries they received it almost every day: Four times a week always, and every saint’s day beside.
 Accordingly, those that joined in the prayers of the faithful never failed to partake of the blessed sacrament.
 What opinion they had of any who turned his back upon it, we may learn from that ancient canon: “If any believer join in the prayers of the faithful, and go away without receiving the Lord’s Supper, let him be excommunicated, as bringing confusion into the church of God.”

-Wesley instructed every Methodist elder to administer communion weekly and agreed with the Church of England that someone who partook of the Lord’s Supper less than three times a year should be “cast out of the Church” (excommunicated)—though Wesley did not believe that three times was sufficient or excusable.
+Wesley instructed every Methodist elder to administer communion at least every Sunday and agreed with the Church of England that someone who partook of the Lord’s Supper less than three times a year should be “cast out of the Church” (excommunicated)—though Wesley did not believe that three times was sufficient or excusable.
 The first Wesleyan/Methodist denomination in America stated that one of two reasons for its existence was to administer the sacrament.
-The Table of Jesus was so dear to them that the Wesley brothers even published an entire hymnal with nothing but hymns for use at the Lord’s Supper.
+The Table of Jesus was so dear to them that the Wesley brothers even published an entire hymnal with 166 hymns for use at the Lord’s Supper.

 The previous section dispels the myth that weekly communion is a Roman Catholic practice.
-Another common excuse is that if we have it weekly, communion will become ordinary and lose its significance.
+Another common objection is that if we have weekly communion, it will become “ordinary” and “lose its significance.”
 In fact, the exact opposite is true.
 William Willimon (cited by Scott McKnight) hits the nail on the head:

 In my own free church tradition, Zwingli’s practice of quarterly celebrations of Communion have taken hold.
 That radical reformer from Zurich felt that quarterly celebrations of the Lord’s Supper were sufficient lest the meal become too commonplace, too ritualized.
 This is an odd point of view.
 Odd because five hundred years of experience in those churches that adopted the Zwinglian practice shows that churches which commune less frequently value Communion less.
 Odd because of the biblical and historical testimony of weekly celebrations of the Eucharist.
 Odd because reformers such as John Calvin and Luther hoped to establish weekly Communion.